gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 Material which immediately enables the primary key for the next epoch when installed.

-Setting the restart keys to be used instead of primary keys SHALL only be done when attempting to perform a restart of the SCTP association.
+Setting the restart keys to be used instead of primary keys can only be done when attempting to perform a restart of the SCTP association.

 Request: Set Key used